LlewynWan/Stanford-Bunny/README.md

 # Stanford-Bunny

 ## Introduction
-A simple drawing of Stanford bunny using OpenGL.
+A simple drawing of the Stanford bunny using OpenGL.

 A parallel and a point light source are used.

 The point light source is displayed in the window as a white cube.

 ## Environment